 This course provides an advanced survey of family systems theories and family therapies.
 Attention is given to evidence-based practices, particularly cognitive-behavioral interventions and therapies; this includes an overview of a variety of approaches that assist families in coping with substance use and co-occurring disorders.
-Students engage with crossand multicultural generational issues considerations, and review social and practice relevant to family trends as therapy.
-Competence Statement Students integrate knowledge of family systems theories into their understanding of substance use and cooccurring disorders service provision, and demonstrate counseling and psycho-educational skills utilized in the application of family systems therapies.
+Students engage with cross-generational issues and multicultural considerations, and review social and practice trends as relevant to family therapy.
+Competence Statement Students integrate knowledge of family systems theories into their understanding of substance use and co-occurring disorders service provision, and demonstrate counseling and psycho-educational skills utilized in the application of family systems therapies.
 Prerequisites: